Special offers

 Right of Withdrawal

-You have the right to withdraw from this contract within fourteen days without giving any reasons.
+You have the right to withdraw from this contract within fourteen days without giving any reason.
 The withdrawal period is fourteen days from the day on which you or a third party named by you, who is not the carrier, has taken possession of the last goods.

 To exercise your right of withdrawal, you must inform us (tennistown GmbH, Enderstr.
-88, 01277 Dresden, Tel.: +49 (0) 351 / 312 9244, Fax: +49 (0)351 / 312 3597, Email: info@tennistown.de) of your decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post, fax or email).
+88, 01277 Dresden, Tel.: +49 (0) 351 / 312 9244, Fax: +49 (0)351 / 312 3597, Email: info@tennistown.de) of your decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post, fax, or email).
 You may use the attached model withdrawal form, but it is not mandatory.

 Consequences of Withdrawal

-You must return the goods without delay and in any case no later than fourteen days from the day on which you inform us of the withdrawal from this contract.
+You must return the goods without delay and in any event no later than fourteen days from the day on which you inform us of the withdrawal from this contract.
 The deadline is met if you send the goods before the period of fourteen days has expired.

 We will bear the costs of returning the goods.

-You only have to pay for any diminished value of the goods if this diminished value is due to handling of the goods that was not necessary for checking their nature, characteristics and functioning.
+You only have to pay for any diminished value of the goods if this diminished value is due to handling of the goods that was not necessary for checking their nature, characteristics, and functioning.

-Information on the exclusion or early expiration of the right of withdrawal
+Information on the Exclusion or Early Expiration of the Right of Withdrawal

 The right of withdrawal does not apply to contracts: